vinaykumarhegde/webrtc-build/README.md

 $ ansible-playbook site.yml -i inventories/vagrant
 ```

-## build
+## scripts

-Scripts for building are in `scripts/` and based on:
+These are in `scripts/` and based on:

 * https://github.com/pristineio/webrtc-build-scripts

-They are dumped in `/opt/webrtc/` by `provision` so if e.g. you provisioned a
+They are dumped in `/opt/webrtc/scipts/` by `ansible` when provisioning so if
-vagrant vm you can do:
+e.g. you provisioned a `vagrant` vm you can do:

 ```bash
 $ vagrant ssh